By Victoria Mejicanos

 “Everything about Xavier is social justice, and that extends itself to music, to performance, to opera, specifically,” said Davis.
 “People don’t really think about opera as social justice, but at Xavier it is.
 It’s about access and it’s about exposure, and it’s about nurturing artists and readers, and it’s really about community.”

 That impact is already being felt for students like Sheckinah Boswell, a junior middle school math education major who found out about the opera program via email in her freshman year.
-She now serves as the assistant director of the production.
+She served as the assistant director of the production.

 “The most fun part is the acting,” said Boswell.
 “I love pretending to be different people.
 I feel like I’m a child again, but it’s on purpose.”